ebmdatalab/euctr-tracker-code/README.md

 Loading new data
 ================

+The frontend application reads data from static JSON files in the `data/` directory.
+There's no local database.

-1. Get hold of a dump from OpenTrials EUCTR SQL databsae.
+1. Set the location of the OpenTrials PostgreSQL database.
-It'll be called something like:

 ```
-opentrials-warehouse-euctr-20170123.dump
+export OPENTRIALS\_DB=postgres://username:password@hostname/dbname
 ```

-Restore that into a PostgreSQL database.

-2. Export that to `data/trials.csv` using the SQL script `data/opentrials-to-csv.sql`.
+2. Update `data/trials.csv` from the PostgreSQL database by running:

 ```
-psql euctr --quiet -f opentrials-to-csv.sql -o trials.csv
+cd euctr
+./manage.py get_trials_from_db
 ```

-3. The frontend application reads data from static JSON files in the `data/` directory.
-There's no database yet.
+This assumes the table is called "euctr".
+It uses the SQL script `data/opentrials-to-csv.sql` for the calculations and conversions needed.

-Then regenerate the JSON files from the CSV file by running it:
+3. Regenerate the JSON files from the CSV file by running:

 ```
-./manage.py loadtrialsdata
+./manage.py update_trials_json
 ```

-Update the `DATA_SOURCE_DATE` in `euctr/settings.py`.
+4. Update the `DATA_SOURCE_DATE` in `euctr/settings.py`.